 LEARN MORE

 Find out how to unlock customer loyalty through microlearning!
-Join Talented Learning Lead Analyst, John Leh and me on October 22nd, for an interactive discussion about how to make the most of microlearning in customer education.
+Join Talented Learning Lead Analyst, John Leh and me for an lively discussion about how to make the most of microlearning in customer education.

 Share This Post